 We sell work by Paul Newman,

-Paul Newman (right) is working in collaboration with Magnus Hammick (left) on a new project relating to understanding the art of depicting the landscape, finding synergy in this common ground, and sharing this visual language.
+Paul Newman (right) is working in collaboration with Magnus Hammick (left) on a new project relating to understanding the art of depicting the landscape.
+Paul is working with charcoal to depict two beautiful oak trees in the grounds of Close House.

 Works on Paper